K12-Analytics-Engineering/edfi/tutorial.md

 ### Proxy into instance
 Cloud SQL proxy is a command-line tool used to connect to a Cloud SQL instance.
 This tool creates an encrypted tunnel between your Cloud Shell environment and your Cloud SQL instance allowing you to connect to it and run various commands.

+Click <walkthrough-open-cloud-shell-button></walkthrough-open-cloud-shell-button> to open a new terminal.
+In the new terminal, run the command below to start Cloud SQL proxy.

 ```bash
 cloud_sql_proxy -instances=<walkthrough-project-id/>:us-central1:edfi-ods-db=tcp:5432;
 ```

-The command above will stay open and continue running while we execute the next step.

-Click <walkthrough-open-cloud-shell-button></walkthrough-open-cloud-shell-button> to open a new terminal.
-Run the command below to import the ODS data.
-You should replace `<POSTGRES_PASSWORD>` with your actual `postgres` user password.
+Navigate back to the left terminal and run the command below to import the ODS data.
+You should replace *`<POSTGRES_PASSWORD>`* with your actual `postgres` user password.

 ```sh
 bash edfi-ods/003-import-ods-data.sh '<POSTGRES_PASSWORD>';